 Bob pioneered, designed, and implemented one of the first EMS private/public partnership EMS models in the US from the early 1980’s to today.
 Many of those high performance fire department models continue today with various municipalities in Arizona and across the nation for dedicated 911 emergencies and out of hospital Health and “Treat & Refer” response services.

 A recognized leader of emergency medical systems, Bob’s success can be credited to his dedication to serving others’ needs.
-His ability to design, implement and provide innovations of high performance and clinical EMS services that implement seamless technologies for measurement interventions, and apply them in overall efficient caring logistics to the areas of clinical service delivery for the patients and responders needs, while focusing on community based responsibilities.
+His ability to design, implement and provide innovations of high performance and clinical EMS services that implement seamless technologies for measurement interventions, and apply them in overall efficient caring logistics to the areas of clinical service delivery for the patients and responders needs, while focusing on community based responsibilities, for all communities, urban, rural, Reservation.

-He has served as a board member of numerous public, civic and community groups for decades.
+He has voluntarily served as the Managing Editor of Indian Arizona, a publication of IDDA, as a board or council member of numerous public, civic and international community groups for decades.
+Bob fulfilled one of 3,600 Clinton Foundation Commitments for Action, specific to offer global cardiac healthcare.

 Arizona State University’s Public Policy School for Executive Education named the Ramsey Executive Education School after Bob, an Alumnus of ASU.
 The School provides innovative professional development programs and customized services that build the capacity of people and organizations that serve the public.